Flat Fee MLS Listings vs. Traditional 6% Listings

 If you plan on selling your home very soon, you have a variety of options to consider.

 You can pay for a flat fee MLS service at a low price or go for a traditional 6% listing.
 While the latter is commission-based, the former involves paying a smaller fixed fee either up-front or at closing.

 Flat Fee MLS Listing vs Traditional 6% Listing

 Both of these are common options when you need MLS exposure for your property.

 While most people would just go for a flat fee MLS, some would go for a traditional listing.

-With the latter option, the commission charged depends on how much you’re able to get for your property.
+With the latter option, the commission you pay depends on exactly how much you’re able to sell your property for.

-The flat fee MLS option allows you to pay a low fixed upfront fee.
+The flat fee MLS option allows you to pay a much lower pre-negotiated amount.